Solomon Linda: Later years: 1948–1962

 In 1948, the Evening Birds disbanded, and a year later Linda married Regina Madiba.
 While raising a family he continued to perform.
 His song "Mbube" had made him well known in South Africa.

 In 1959, Linda collapsed onstage, which doctors ruled a result of kidney failure.
 He died three years later aged 53.
 At the time of his death, his bank account contained roughly $40 in today's money.
 (Note: Different figures are suggested.
 Sharon Lafraniere writes that Linda died with $22 in his account, worth $35.08 in 2025, but Simon Robinson denotes $25, worth $42.54.)
 His family could not afford a tombstone.

 Musical analysis and impact

 Linda is credited with a number of musical innovations that came to dominate the isicathamiya genre.
 Instead of using one singer per voice part, the Evening Birds used a number of bass singers.
 He introduced the falsetto main voice, which incorporated female vocal texture into male singing.
 His group was the first known to use striped suits to indicate that they were urban sophisticates.
 At the same time, their bass singing retained some musical elements indicative of traditional choral music.

+The journalist Rian Malan comments on his music: "He has songs about work, songs about crime, songs about how banks rob you by giving you paper in exchange for real money, songs about how rudely the whites treat you when you go to get your pass stamped."
 Linda's song "Yetulisigqoko" ("Take off your hat") is interpreted by Erlmann as a protest song against the British regime of class and racial oppression; the song recalls treatment by Pass Office officials and ends with the words "Sikhalela izwe lakithi" ("We mourn for our country").
 Such expressions were an occasional feature of mbube songs.